subash2021/cloud-ops-sandbox/README.md

 2. Build and start all services
 * docker-compose up -d --build
+* go to - http://localhost:3000/dashboards and find the single dashboard and click on it

 3. Generate traffic, run bash
 * while true; do curl http://localhost:5000; echo " - Request sent at $(date)"; sleep 2; done
+* allow 5 mins and go back to the Grafana dashboard URL and observe the data

 4. To Stop
 * docker-compose down